Law & Order: Criminal Intent: Season 10

 The final season featured the return of Detectives Alex Eames and Robert Goren, replacing outgoing Zack Nichols and Serena Stevens who made their final appearances in the season 9 finale.
 Eames and Goren are brought back at the request of Joseph Hannah, played by Jay O. Sanders, the new Major Case Captain who replaced Zoe Callas, on the condition that Goren attend mandatory psych sessions with brilliant police doctor Paula Gyson, played by Julia Ormond.
-The final season consisted of eight episodes, all featuring D'Onofrio, Erbe and Sanders and Ormond.
+The final season consisted of eight episodes, all featuring D'Onofrio, Erbe and Sanders.

 Seasons

 Law & Order: Criminal Intent's seasons 1–5 aired on NBC on Sunday nights at 9 p.m.
 EST. Season 6 aired on NBC on Tuesday nights at 9 p.m.
 EST and the last two episodes in May on Monday nights at 10 p.m.
 EST. In October 2007, new episodes of season 7 aired on the USA Network on Thursday nights at 9 p.m.
-EST. In June 2008 the remaining episodes of the seventh season until the end of the eighth season aired on Sunday nights at 9 p.m.
+EST. In June 2008, the remaining episodes of the seventh season until the end of the eighth season aired on Sunday nights at 9 p.m.
 EST on USA.
-Starting on January 9, 2008, reruns of season 7 began airing on NBC and May 6, 2009, reruns of season 8 began airing on NBC.
+Starting on January 9, 2008, reruns of season 7 began airing on NBC and on May 6, 2009, reruns of season 8 began airing on NBC.
 Criminal Intent's season finale aired August 9, 2009.
-June 20, 2010, reruns of season 9 began airing on Sunday nights on NBC.
+On June 20, 2010, reruns of season 9 began airing on Sunday nights on NBC.
 The show moved to Tuesday nights at 10 p.m.
 EST on USA as of the ninth season which premiered on March 30, 2010 and ended July 6, 2010.
 The show returned to Sunday nights at 9 p.m.
 EST on USA for the tenth and final season when it premiered May 1, 2011.